 Relevance in Long-run

 Accounting profit is basically a short-run phenomenon as it tells the financial health of a company for that year.
-Economists, on the other hand, use the economic profit for creating long-terms strategies, such as whether or not a firm should enter or exit a market.
+On the other hand, economists use economic profit to create long-term strategies, such as whether or not a firm should enter or exit a market.

 Suppose Company A reports revenue of $300,000 and incurs explicit costs of $50,000.
 The accounting profit in this case is $300,000 – $50,000 = $250,000.